Gio-Mex/ng-tech/README.md

 With `ng test` you can execute any unit test, and with `ng build` you can build your project for production.

 ## Usage
 Use is really very easy, just open website and scroll down to see last news; for each one you can see title, reporter and date.
 The latest ten news will be displayed, if you want to see more, you can click on "LOAD MORE".
-Click on Read button to oper new story link.
+Click on Read button to open new story link.

 ![Screenshot of "LOAD MORE"](src/assets/img/preview2.png)